ryan-ressmeyer/medicine/README.md

 ### Getting Started

 We recomend using a virtual environment (e.g. conda or pipenv) to manage dependencies.
-Once in a virtual environment, install MEDiCINe with:
+Once in a virtual environment with python version at least 3.9.6, install MEDiCINe with:
 ```
 pip install medicine-neuro
 ```